jieyibi/AMDKD/AMDKD+EAS/README.md

 # AMDKD+EAS

-This is the code for [AMDKD](https://arxiv.org/abs/2210.07686) implemented on [POMO](https://github.com/yd-kwon/POMO), which is equipped with [EAS](https://github.com/ahottung/EAS) to continuously improve its performance during inference (longer _T_ will yield even better performance).
+This is the code for [AMDKD](https://arxiv.org/abs/2210.07686) equipped with [EAS](https://github.com/ahottung/EAS), aiming to continuously improve its performance during inference (longer _T_ will yield even better performance).
 For EAS, we adopt its EAS-lay version (_T_=100) for demonstration purpose.

 We provide codes for two combinatorial optimization problems: